Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 Your instructor will watch how you move and position yourself in different situations (such as how you sit, stand, walk, and so on).
 Then, over the course of the lessons, they’ll gently guide your movements with their hands to teach proper posture, focusing mainly on the relationship between the head, neck, and spine.

-Most people need around 20 lessons in order to get the full benefit of the Alexander technique.
-The idea of these classes is to learn how to apply the technique yourself in your day-to-day life.
-This will hopefully mean that once you’ve finished your course, you no longer need instruction or supervision to stand, sit, and move in healthier ways.
+Most people need around 20 lessons to get the full benefit of the Alexander technique.
+The idea of these classes is to learn how to apply the technique in your day-to-day life.
+This will hopefully mean that once you’ve finished your course, you no longer need instruction to stand, sit, and move in healthier ways.

 For a demonstration of how the technique is taught, you might want to check out the video below.